plasma-disassembler/plasma/README.md

 ## Visual mode (NEW)

 New command `v` in the interactive mode.
-For the moment we can only scroll.
+For the moment we can only scroll and add inline comments.
 This mode requires `ncurses`.

 More features will come :

-* user comments
+* multi-line comments
 * follow calls/addresses
 * renaming
 * ...